angular/angular/CONTRIBUTING.md

 If you would like to *implement* a new feature, please consider the size of the change in order to determine the right steps to proceed:

 * For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-  This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+  This process allows us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

   **Note**: Adding a new topic to the documentation, or significantly re-writing a topic, counts as a major feature.